ahervy/www/src/content/portfolio/api-docs.md

 ## What changed

-- Developers can now make a first API call from a single entry point
+- Developers can make a first API call from a single entry point
 - Reference documentation is generated from a consistent OpenAPI source
 - Examples are aligned with real usage instead of isolated snippets

 ## Evidence

-No internal metrics were available.
-Improvements are based on:
+This was a portfolio rewrite, so no internal product metrics were available.
+Evidence is based on observable documentation changes:

-- Reduced number of steps to first API call
+- Reduced number of steps and pages needed to reach a working first API request
 - Clearer mapping between tasks and documentation sections
-- Ability to test endpoints directly from the documentation
+- Direct endpoint testing through the interactive playground

 ## Takeaways